Homepage

 Note

-Replace staging with the environment name you want to develop on.
-To list all available environments use pos-cli env list
+Replace staging with the environment you're working on.
+To view all available environments, use pos-cli env list.

-Do not close your terminal, do not end the command - pos-cli gui serve has to be running in the background for GraphiQL to work correctly.
+Do not close your terminal or end the command — pos-cli gui serve must be running in the background for GraphiQL to work correctly.

-This is how it looks with an example mutation already written, query variables, documentation and explorer opened.
+Here’s how it looks with an example mutation already written, including query variables, documentation, and the explorer open:

 Screenshot of GraphiQL